 Artists Statement- Sacred Messages of the Earth

-With appreciation for the sacredness of every living organism the earth supports, and a genuine spiritual connection to this living earth, my watercolor fields implement vibration- our commonality.
+With appreciation for the sacredness of every living organism the earth supports, and a genuine spiritual relationship to this living earth, my watercolor fields utilize vibration- our commonality.
 Matter connects us through sound waves, both those we are aware of and those we cannot perceive.
-Jon Youngstudies the meanings behind the audible voices of nature, while Peter Wohllebenfound, with proper measuring devices, that there are sonic languages all around us, chemical signals, and electromagnetic pulses forming lines of communication within the trees and fungal systems.
-Hans Jenny’s findings in Cymatics along with the water work and vibrational experiments carried out by Masaru Emoto, have all interwoven their influence on the background layers of every creation.
-Following forest meditations, I speak verbal cues to my liquid mediums and emit vibrations of divine intent.
-The sincerity of the earth is incorporated through precipitation and bird interaction.
+Jon Young1 studies the meanings behind the audible voices of nature, while Peter Wohlleben2 found, with proper measuring devices, that there are sonic languages all around us, chemical signals, and electromagnetic pulses forming lines of communication within the trees and fungal systems.
+Hans Jenny’s findings in Cymatics along with the water work and vibrational experiments carried out by Masaru Emoto, interweave their influence on the background of my creations.
+Following forest meditations, I speak verbal cues to my liquid mediums and emit vibrations of pure intent.
+The sincerity of nature is incorporated through precipitation and bird/wildlife interaction on wet media.

 Fractals form within the ink and water effortlessly, and the stroboscopic remnants of my spoken or meditative conversations are apparent when these communicative layers of color have dried.
-In response, I draw patterns and imagery chosen from my explorations .
-My subject matter may be symbols with past culturally assigned meanings that resonate with my internal emotional progress, or a moment where gratitude is recognized.
-I weave this imagery throughout with watercolor, and distinguish foreground from background with placement and/or additional mark-making.
-I question where layers belong, I play with direction and placement of foreground and backgrounds/ microscopic to macroscopic perspectives allowing these alternate decisions to stump the viewers rationale.
+In response, I draw patterns and imagery chosen from my explorations.
+Subject matter may be symbols with past culturally assigned meanings that resonate with my internal emotional progress, or a moment where gratitude is recognized.
+I intertwine this imagery throughout with watercolor, and distinguish foreground from background with placement and/or additional mark-making.
+Questioning where objects belong compositionally, I play with direction and placement of foreground and backgrounds/ microscopic to macroscopic perspectives allowing these alternate decisions to stump the viewers rationale.

 Wohlleben, Peter.
 Hidden Life of Trees: What They Feel, How They Communicate.
 Vancouver; Berkeley: Greystone Books, 2018.